Allah: Etymology

 The etymology of the word Allāh has been discussed extensively by classical Arab philologists.
-The majority of scholars consider it to be derived from a contraction of the Arabic definite article al- and ALA "deity, god" to ALA meaning "the deity, the God".
+The majority of scholars consider it to be derived from a contraction of the Arabic definite article al- and ALA "deity, god" to ALA meaning "the deity, the God" as in the contraction of to Allāt.
 In some sources, the contracted and un-contracted forms are used interchangeably.
-The contraction of the terms is mirrored by the parallel contraction of al-ʾilāt to Allāt.
-Originally, ʾilāh was used as an epithet for the West Semitic creator god ʾIlu (the Ugaritic version of El), before being adopted as the proper name itself for this god.
+Originally, ʾilāh was used as an epithet for the West Semitic creator god (the Ugaritic version of El), before being adopted as the proper name itself for this god.

-A minority hypothesis posits that Allah is a loanword from the Syriac Alāhā.
-However, this form is likely a phonetic adaptation of the Arabic.

-Grammarians of the Basra school regarded it as either formed "spontaneously" (murtajal) or as the determined form of lāh (from the verbal root lyh with the meaning of "lofty" or "hidden").
-Other Muslims scholars proposed that the term derives from wilah (the object of mystery) since the nature of God is a mystery and incomprehensible for humans.